bgenevcius/insect_genomics_review/README.md

-Here you will find supplementary data from the following paper:
+Supplementary data from the following paper:

 "Morphological Adaptation and Plasticity in Insects: A Systematic Review of Genetic Mechanisms and Environmental Factors"